Develop

 User

-The User represents the person experiencing your application through hand tracking, gaze input, and controllers.
+The User represents the person experiencing your application through hand tracking, eye and head tracking, and controllers.
 Spatial SDK provides comprehensive support for user interactions within the 3D environment.

 User positioning and tracking